 Salon Appointment Capacity Calculator

-How this salon appointment capacity calculator works
+Introduction: How this salon appointment capacity calculator works

 This calculator estimates the maximum reasonable number of clients your salon can serve in a typical day.
 It uses four main inputs: how many stylists are working, the average service time, the cleanup time between appointments, and how many hours the salon is open.
 The goal is not to create a perfect schedule, but to give you a realistic upper limit so you can set booking targets, plan staffing, and avoid overloading your team.

-The model assumes a relatively consistent average service time for the type of appointment you are planning (for example, standard cuts, basic color, or nail services).
+The calculation assumes a relatively consistent average service time for the type of appointment you are planning (for example, standard cuts, basic color, or nail services).
 If your salon offers very different services, you can run the calculator multiple times for each category and compare the results.

 The calculation formula